core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 ## Common Context ## {#ssec-common-context}

+The following sections define how the Common Context is used and extended compared to {{RFC8613}}.
+All algorithms (AEAD, Group Encryption, Signature, Pairwise Key Agreement) are immutable once the Common Context is established.
 The Common Context may be acquired from the Group Manager (see {{group-manager}}).
-The following sections define how the Common Context is extended, compared to {{RFC8613}}.

 ### AEAD Algorithm ## {#ssec-common-context-aead-alg}

-AEAD Algorithm identifies the COSE AEAD algorithm to use for encryption, when messages are protected using the pairwise mode (see {{sec-pairwise-protection}}).
+The AEAD Algorithm (see {{Section 3.1 of RFC8613}}) SHALL identify the COSE AEAD algorithm to use for encryption when messages are protected using the pairwise mode (see {{sec-pairwise-protection}}).
 This algorithm MUST provide integrity protection.
-This parameter is immutable once the Common Context is established, and it is not relevant if the group uses only the group mode.
+This parameter is not relevant if the group uses only the group mode, see {{ssec-common-context-cs-enc-alg}}.

 ### ID Context ## {#ssec-common-context-id-context}

-The ID Context parameter (see {{Sections 3.1 and 3.3 of RFC8613}}) in the Common Context SHALL contain the Group Identifier (Gid) of the group.
+The ID Context parameter (see {{Sections 3.1 and 3.3 of RFC8613}}) SHALL contain the Group Identifier (Gid) of the group.
 The choice of the Gid format is application specific.
 An example of specific formatting of the Gid is given in {{gid-ex}}.
 The application needs to specify how to handle potential collisions between Gids (see {{ssec-gid-collision}}).

 ### Group Manager Authentication Credential ## {#ssec-common-context-gm-pub-key}

-Group Manager Authentication Credential specifies the authentication credential of the Group Manager, including the Group Manager's public key.
-This is included in the external additional authenticated data when processing messages (see {{sec-cose-object-ext-aad}}).
+The new Group Manager Authentication Credential specifies the authentication credential of the Group Manager, including the Group Manager's public key.

 Each group member MUST obtain the authentication credential of the Group Manager with a valid proof-of-possession of the corresponding private key, for instance from the Group Manager itself when joining the group.
 Further details on the provisioning of the Group Manager's authentication credential to the group members are out of the scope of this document.

-### Signature Encryption Algorithm ## {#ssec-common-context-cs-enc-alg}
+### Group Encryption Algorithm ## {#ssec-common-context-cs-enc-alg}

-Signature Encryption Algorithm identifies the algorithm to use for encryption, when messages are protected using the group mode (see {{mess-processing}}).
+The new Group Encryption Algorithm identifies the algorithm to use for encryption, when messages are protected using the group mode (see {{mess-processing}}).
 This algorithm MAY provide integrity protection.
-This parameter is immutable once the Common Context is established.

-This algorithm is not used to encrypt the countersignature in messages protected using the group mode, for which the method defined in {{sec-cose-object-unprotected-field}} is used.

 ### Signature Algorithm ## {#ssec-common-context-cs-alg}

-Signature Algorithm identifies the digital signature algorithm used to compute a countersignature on the COSE object (see {{Sections 3.2 and 3.3 of RFC9338}}), when messages are protected using the group mode (see {{mess-processing}}).
-This parameter is immutable once the Common Context is established.
+The Signature Algorithm identifies the digital signature algorithm used to compute a countersignature on the COSE object (see {{Sections 3.2 and 3.3 of RFC9338}}), when messages are protected using the group mode (see {{mess-processing}}).

-### Group Encryption Key ## {#ssec-common-context-group-enc-key}
+### Signature Encryption Secret ## {#ssec-common-context-group-enc-key}

-Group Encryption Key specifies the encryption key for deriving a keystream to encrypt/decrypt a countersignature, when a message is protected with the group mode (see {{mess-processing}}).
+The new Signature Encryption Secret specifies the encryption key for deriving a keystream to encrypt/decrypt a countersignature, when a message is protected with the group mode (see {{mess-processing}}).

-The Group Encryption Key is derived as defined for Sender/Recipient Keys in {{Section 3.2.1 of RFC8613}}, with the following differences.
+The Signature Encryption Secret is derived as defined for Sender/Recipient Keys in {{Section 3.2.1 of RFC8613}}, with the following differences.

 * The 'id' element of the 'info' array is the empty byte string.

-* The 'alg_aead' element of the 'info' array takes the value of Signature Encryption Algorithm from the Common Context (see {{ssec-common-context-cs-alg}}).
+* The 'alg_aead' element of the 'info' array takes the value of Group Encryption Algorithm from the Common Context (see {{ssec-common-context-cs-alg}}).

-* The 'type' element of the 'info' array is "Group Encryption Key".
+* The 'type' element of the 'info' array is "Signature Encryption Secret".
 The label is an ASCII string and does not include a trailing NUL byte.

-* L and the 'L' element of the 'info' array are the size of the key for the Signature Encryption Algorithm from the Common Context (see {{ssec-common-context-cs-alg}}), in bytes.
+* L and the 'L' element of the 'info' array are the size of the key for the Group Encryption Algorithm from the Common Context (see {{ssec-common-context-cs-alg}}), in bytes.

 ### Pairwise Key Agreement Algorithm ## {#ssec-common-context-dh-alg}

-Pairwise Key Agreement Algorithm identifies the elliptic curve Diffie-Hellman algorithm used to derive a static-static Diffie-Hellman shared secret, from which pairwise keys are derived (see {{key-derivation-pairwise}}) to protect messages with the pairwise mode (see {{sec-pairwise-protection}}).
-This parameter is immutable once the Common Context is established.
+The new Pairwise Key Agreement Algorithm identifies the elliptic curve Diffie-Hellman algorithm used to derive a static-static Diffie-Hellman shared secret, from which pairwise keys are derived (see {{key-derivation-pairwise}}) to protect messages with the pairwise mode (see {{sec-pairwise-protection}}).

 ## Sender Context and Recipient Context ## {#ssec-sender-recipient-context}